Pope Francis smacks woman's hand to free himself from her grip - Local News 8

 He became visibly upset and began slapping the woman’s hand in an attempt to free himself from her grip, and he briefly shouted at the woman.

 Prior to the incident, the woman had made a sign of the cross.
-She addressed the 83-year-old pope as he took his hand but it’s unclear what she was trying to tell him.
+She addressed the 83-year-old pope as she took his hand but it’s unclear what she was trying to tell him.